StyleCity: Large-Scale 3D Urban Scenes Stylization: Methodology

-\textit{Local Semantics-Aware Style Loss.} The local semantics-aware optimization is performed by minimizing the mean and standard deviation of class-wise style features between the rendered stylized view $z$ and style reference $s$.
-We render a corresponding semantic segmentation map for the current training view using the semantics texture of the mesh while retrieving a semantic segmentation map for the matched style reference image.
-Based on semantic segmentation maps, we sample region of interest (ROI) features of each class for the training view and style reference image respectively: where $ROI_{i}(\cdot) \in \mathbb{R}^{1 \times M_{i}}$ indicates flattened vector of regions of $i^{th}$ class, $M_{i}$ is the number of non-zero value in the binary mask of $i^{th}$ class; $F^{l}_{i}(\cdot)$ is the $l^{th}$ layer VGG features in $i^{th}$ class regions, $\hat{s}$ is structure-matched style image.
-Different from \cite{luan2017deep} which introduced style augmentation using masked Gram matrix taking non-ROI area into account, our semantic style loss only calculates the style feature of the target area representing a more accurate feature distribution.
-Moreover, the ROI features have different dimensions among different views.
-With $N_{cls}$ classes of interest, we formulate local semantics-aware style as: \textit{Semantic Hierarchical Re-match.} During style transfer, it may occur mismatched and missed semantics between content view and style image as shown in Fig. \ref{fig:method_2dstyle_sem_match}.
-Content scene contains areas in semantics "\textit{building}", "\textit{window}", "\textit{plant}", "\textit{water}" and "\textit{road}" to be stylized, while style image only offers reference semantics in "\textit{sky}", "\textit{building}", "\textit{window}" and "\textit{light}".
-To obtain references for missed semantics (e.g., "\textit{plant}" and "\textit{water}"), we designed a hierarchy graph for semantics re-matching based on illumination effects in the real world.
-For example, cars, trees, and people on the road should share similar illumination of the road; all elements have the same ambient illumination effect from the sky, etc. In Fig.~\ref{fig:method_2dstyle_sem_match}, "\textit{water}" content can match "\textit{sky}" style luminance, "\textit{plant}" content can match "road" reference luminance.
+\textit{Semantic Hierarchical Re-match.} During style transfer, it may occur mismatched and missed semantics between content view and style image as shown in Fig. \ref{fig:method_2dstyle_sem_match}.
+Content scene contains semantics "\textit{building}", "\textit{window}", "\textit{plant}", "\textit{water}" and "\textit{road}", while style image lacks corresponding semantics such as "\textit{plant}" and "\textit{water}".
+To obtain references for missed semantics, we designed a hierarchy graph for semantics re-matching based on illumination effects in the real world.
+For example, cars, trees, and people on the road should share similar illumination of the road; all elements have the same ambient illumination from the sky, etc. In Fig.~\ref{fig:method_2dstyle_sem_match}, "\textit{water}" content can match "\textit{sky}" style luminance, "\textit{plant}" content can match "road" reference luminance.
 If the matched style patch fails to provide style of some classes, we turn back to full-scale style reference for help.